heuripedes/manchester-protocol/README.md

 hospitals to deal with incoming patients in a efficient way while minimizing risk for each patient.

+## Behavior

 The intent here is to simulate waves of patients arriving at the hospital with variying levels of risk.
 Upon arrival, each patient receives a tag or purse with a color that represent the risk:

 * `red` - This patient must be taken care of RIGHT NOW or they might die.
-* `orange` - This patient can wait about 10 minutes.
+* `orange` - This patient can wait about 10 ticks.
-* `yellow` - This patient can wait up to 60 minutes.
+* `yellow` - This patient can wait up to 60 ticks.
-* `green` - This patient should wait up to 120 minutes or sent elsewhere.
+* `green` - This patient should wait up to 120 ticks or sent elsewhere.
-* `blue` - This patient should wait up to 240 minutes or sent elsewhere.
+* `blue` - This patient should wait up to 240 ticks or sent elsewhere.

-As time passes, the health state of `yellow` and `orange` patients will become worse and they will gravitate towards `red` state.

-By default, the simulator runs at approximately two ticks per second and each tick represents one minute.
+Patients might die waiting for treatment or during treatment and the obituary message will be written to log.txt.
+Not all patients will get to be treated though as *green* and *blue* patients might get tired of waiting and leave.

+The time needed to treat a patient is random and decided when the treatment starts.

 ## Requirements